 Dharmendra Rautray completed his LL.M. in 1996 from the London School of Economics and was thereafter called to the England and Wales Bar in 2001.
 He is a member of Lincoln's Inn.
-He has served as faculty for the CLE Programme conducted by the New York City Bar, New York.
+He has served on the faculty of the Continuing Legal Education Programme conducted by the New York City Bar, New York.
 He successfully argued the Constitution Bench matter Bharat Aluminium Co.
 Ltd. v.
 Kaiser Aluminium Technical Services Inc. before the Supreme Court of India.

-Mr. Rautray's main areas of practice are construction arbitrations, litigation, contracts, business transactions and international trade.
-Mr. Rautray has authored two full-length books on arbitration published by Wolters Kluwer (2008 and 2018) and several articles published in leading international law journals.
-He is also a member of the IBA Asia Pacific Arbitration Group (APAG) Working Group on Initiatives for harmonising Arbitration Rules and Practices.
+Mr. Rautray's main areas of practice are construction arbitration, litigation, contracts, business transactions and international trade.
+He has authored two full-length books on arbitration published by Wolters Kluwer (2008 and 2018) and several articles published in leading international law journals.
+He is also a member of the Working Group on Initiatives for Harmonising Arbitration Rules and Practices, within the International Bar Association's Asia Pacific Arbitration Group.

-Kachwaha and Partners 1/6 Shanti Niketan New Delhi - 110021 India
+Kachwaha and Partners 1/6 Shanti Niketan New Delhi - 110021 India www.kaplegal.com skachwaha@kaplegal.com